0xPolygon/kurtosis-cdk/docs/quickstart/deploy-stack.md

 3. Run the Kurtosis enclave.

-    ```
+    ```sh
     kurtosis run --enclave cdk-v1 --args-file params.yml --image-download always .
     ```

-    This command takes a few minutes to complete and steps up and runs an entire local CDK deployment.
+    This command takes a few minutes to complete and sets up and runs an entire local CDK deployment.

 When everything is set up and running, we can play around with the test CDK.